Large Deviations Optimal Scheduling of Closed Queueing Networks: The Model and Preliminaries

-The platform's goal is to find an assignment policy that drops as few demands as possible in steady state.
-A natural performance measure is the {\em long-run average demand-drop probability}.
-Formally, for $U\in\mathcal{U}$ we define
+\textbf{Performance measure.} The platform's goal is to find a scheduling policy that maximizes system throughput in steady state, which is equivalent to minimizing the \emph{long-run average probability of wasting service tokens}.

-\yka{I thought the domain of $\Iem$ was $\Omega$!
-But here you are passing the unnormalized system state as the argument.} Here (\ref{eq:lb_performance_measure}) is an {\em optimistic} (subscript ``o'' for optimistic) performance measure (which underestimates demand-drop probability), whereas (\ref{eq:ub_performance_measure}) is a {\em pessimistic} (subscript ``p'' for pessimistic) performance measure (which overestimates demand-drop probability).
-Since $U\in\mathcal{U}$ is a stationary policy, the limits in (\ref{eq:lb_performance_measure}) and (\ref{eq:ub_performance_measure}) exist.
-Note that ${\bbp}_{\textup{o}}^{\N,U} \leq {\bbp}_{\textup{p}}^{\N,U}$.
-We will establish the exponent optimality of our policy by showing that its pessimistic measure decays as fast with $K$ as any policy's optimistic measure can possibly decay.